brillout/handli/readme.md

 See [Live Demo - Handled Error](https://brillout.github.com/handli#handled-error).

-### When is the internet connection considered "slow"?
+### When is the user's internet connection considered slow?

-If your server isn't replying, then Handli tests the user's internet connection.
+If a request isn't getting a response, then Handli tests the user's internet connection.
 To do so, Handli pings
 Google,